YK12321/Budgeteer/readme.md

 #### 3. Start Using Budgeteer

 **Single Item Search:**
-- Type an item name (e.g., "milk") into the search bar
+- Simply enter the item you want to buy in the search feature
-- View results across all stores with prices and store locations
-- Click "View Price History" to see pricing trends
+- The app will take your item and display it across our three selected databases: Loblaws, Walmart, and Costco
+- It will display the cheapest store, along with the past data for the item
+- Use the filter options to choose specific stores, items, or budget range

 **AI Shopping List:**
 - Switch to "AI Search Mode"
-- Enter a natural language prompt: "I need ingredients for pasta dinner for 4 people"
+- Enter a natural language prompt, for example: "I need snacks for a party under $50"
-- Budgie (our AI assistant) generates an optimized shopping list
+- The AI will generate a shopping list of items to buy
 - Compare total costs across stores

 **Manual Shopping List:**
-- Enter item names one at a time
+- Type the item into the manual search bar
-- Click "Add Item" to add to your list
+- Click "Add Item" to add one item to the shopping list
+- Repeat this multiple times to generate your own shopping list
 - System finds the cheapest store for your complete list

 ### Detailed Setup